-In conjunction with the 125th Endowed Fund Drive, Keith A. and Joyce L. Mohr established the Keith ’67 and Joyce Mohr Scholarship Endowment Fund at The University of Findlay.
+In conjunction with the 125th Endowed Fund Drive, the Keith Mohr '67 Family Scholarship Endowment Fund was established at the University of Findlay.
 Mr. Mohr is a 1967 graduate of Findlay College/The University of Findlay.
 He retired from the Findlay City School system after 36 years of educating students.
-Mrs. Mohr retired from the Hancock Federal Credit Union after 31 years of service.
-They established this scholarship to assist in educating young people.
-The scholarship is awarded to full-time undergraduate students majoring in middle childhood education or finance and have a 3.5 GPA or better.
+This scholarship was established to support students as they continue their education.
+The scholarship is awarded to full-time undergraduate students who are majoring in middle childhood education and have a 3.5 GPA or better.

 Kenneth and Susan Brooks Family Scholarship